 - Recipients are not required to submit an abstract or present at the Annual Meeting.

-- Recipients are expected to participate in all invited events, including the welcome and closing program calls and select virtual events.
+- Recipients are expected to participate in all invited events, including the welcome and closing program calls.

 - Recipients are required to submit a letter of thanks and a brief report of their experience to the ARVO Foundation that can be shared with award funders.